 Even if we walk onstage with an ideally-tuned guitar, it can drift out as we play.
 The heat from stage lights may cause issues, and absent-minded bass players can wander too close, clashing headstocks and pushing our pegs out.
 And if you break a string on a floating-bridge guitar (e.g. a Strat or anything else with a whammy bar), the overall tension drop will sharpen all the others.

-We learn to expect the unexpected, but scenarios like are still a nightmare, often leading to panic and confusion.
+We learn to expect the unexpected, but scenarios like are still a nightmare, often leading to confusion and suppressed panic.
 But there are ways to adapt.
 Most obviously, we can improve our ability to tune ‘on-the-fly’, for example by slightly detuning a string or two, starting to jam, and trying to correct them without losing the underlying flow too much.

 To see how smoothly this can be done, watch how Tommy Emmanuel squeezes a G string adjustment into the tiniest of gaps in his energetic Beatles Medley, at around the 1:50 mark.
 (This is basically the legit version of Nigel Tufnel’s infamous violin retune in Spinal Tap).
 In fact, ‘retuning as you play’ is a virtuosic performance technique in its own right – check out Jon Gomm’s astonishing Passionflower: